 How to Use Turkey Bone Broth

 All righty then.
-So now that you have your turkey bone broth, what the f$%@ do you do with it?
+So now that you have your turkey bone broth, what the hell do you do with it?
 Here’s a couple applications and recipes that we like to use our turkey bone broth for.

 - Sip it straight up: It’s perfect on a chilly day by the fire, or in thermos on a ski day.
 It’s probably my favorite way to use turkey bone broth.